A bit about Botteville Road

 New houses have been built on the gardens behind numbers 4-12.
 The development is called Botteville Gardens.
 Number 8 has been reduced in width to enable the access road to be built.

 These dates cover the last seventy years, and illustrate how some larger houses go through quite long periods where they do not function as single family homes.
 Use of the voters' lists has required assumptions about occupancy, which may be incorrect in some cases, of course.
 The road has become more diverse as a result of flats and bedsits, and other interests apart from those of home-owners have naturally made themselves felt.
-In addition the presence of the former School and Institute buildings and the British Legion club also provide function and ambience that is non-residential.
+In addition the presence of the former School and Institute buildings and the British Legion club also provided function and ambience that was non-residential.
 The School and Institute were used by the city as a Neighbourhood Office until 2010.
 In 2016 work began to convert the building into apartments.
 The old British Legion building, which included ugly modern extensions, was demolished in 2016 and a pleasant new building in keeping with its Victorian neighbours now occupies the left-hand part of the site.
 To the right houses are being built, called Bowling Green Mews.

 It is now possible to see the sequence of large-scale O.S. maps online at www.old-maps.co.uk.
 For this road enter the postcode B27 7YE, and choose the 1:2,500 maps up until 1952-4 (there is no 1937 map at this scale).
 Use the plus and minus buttons to change how close up you wish to see the houses.
 The map can be dragged by using click and hold as normal.